About Us

 Member Care Team

-Member Care Team: Chair: elected annually by Member Care Team
+Member Care Team: Chair: TBD - elected annually by Member Care Team

 2026: Karen Coleman, Tom Foust, Minnie McPherson, Helen Morris